Loudspeaker: Plasma arc speakers

 Plasma arc loudspeakers use electrical plasma as a radiating element.
 Since plasma has minimal mass, but is charged and therefore can be manipulated by an electric field, the result is a very linear output at frequencies far higher than the audible range.
 Problems of maintenance and reliability for this approach tend to make it unsuitable for mass market use.
 In 1978 Alan E. Hill of the Air Force Weapons Laboratory in Albuquerque, NM, designed the Plasmatronics Hill Type I, a tweeter whose plasma was generated from helium gas.
 This avoided the ozone and NOx produced by RF decomposition of air in an earlier generation of plasma tweeters made by the pioneering DuKane Corporation, who produced the Ionovac (marketed as the Ionofane in the UK) during the 1950s.
-Currently, there remain a few manufacturers in Germany who use this design, and a do-it-yourself design has been published and has been available on the Internet.

 A less expensive variation on this theme is the use of a flame for the driver, as flames contain ionized (electrically charged) gases.